The San Mateo County Employees’ Retirement Association (SamCERA)

 affect the benefits of certain groups of SamCERA members.

-prudent administrator of the retirement system.
+as a prudent administrator of the retirement system.

 Provide caring, fair, accurate, timely and knowledgeable